-Likes: music (obviously--playing, teaching, watching a good live band, listening to it at home), intelligent conversation, humor (making people laugh and people who make me laugh), non-linear thinkers (that is, able to formulate and articulate an original thought or opinion based on your own information gathering--as opposed to just repeating something you've heard someone else say), motivated people, hikes on the trail, sunshine, fresh air, teaching, any movie with triumph of the human spirit as its theme, positive energy, truth, math and the sciences, songwriting and recording, accomplishment and achievement (what you've done rather than who you think you know).
-Pittsburgh (Phoenix and Las Vegas during winter), coffee (ground from whole beans) in the morning, fruit, and freshly popped hot buttered popcorn,
+Likes: music (obviously--playing, teaching, watching a good live band, listening to it at home), intelligent conversation, humor (making people laugh and people who make me laugh), non-linear thinkers (that is, able to formulate and articulate an original thought or opinion based on your own information gathering--as opposed to just repeating something you've heard someone else say), motivated people, hikes/bike rides on the trail, sunshine, fresh air, teaching, any movie with triumph of the human spirit as its theme, positive energy, truth, math and the sciences, songwriting and recording, accomplishment and achievement (what you've done rather than who you think you know).
+Pittsburgh (Phoenix, Las Vegas and Florida during winter), coffee (ground from whole beans) in the morning, fruit, and freshly popped hot buttered popcorn,

-Dislikes: so-called "reality" shows (watching to what depths people will sink for money, while real enough, is not entertaining to me), smoking (too many years in nightclubs breathing other people's smoke I guess), the life and times of celebrities (absolutely could NOT possibly care less), mean people, people who insist upon forcing their religious and/or political beliefs upon others (I love an honest debate and/or dialog--just at some point we have to agree to disagree), insincerity, dishonesty, texting (disabled on my cell--no use for it--call me, email, Skype or FB messenger), excuses,"woe is me" mentalities--enough of that.
+Dislikes: so-called "reality" shows (watching to what depths people will sink for money, while real enough, is not entertaining to me), human beings tethered to their (alleged) "smart phones", smoking (too many years in nightclubs breathing other people's smoke I guess), the life and times of celebrities (absolutely could NOT possibly care less), mean people, people who insist upon forcing their religious and/or political beliefs upon others (I love an honest debate and/or dialog--just at some point we have to agree to disagree), insincerity, dishonesty, texting (disabled on my cell--no use for it--call me, email, Skype or FB messenger), excuses,"woe is me" mentalities--enough of that.

 Aspirations: only to continue to be a positive musical influence on my students and to hope that everyone that I meet is better for having known me.
 This is less of an ego driven thing and more of a conscious effort on my part--to be someone worth having known.
 I've done everything musically that I ever imagined doing.
 It would have been nice to have gotten rich along the way, but I don't spend a lot of time lamenting over such things.
-Mostly, I feel fortunate that I still am able to do what I do well and should be able to continue doing it well into my golden years--am working on finishing an "album" (if they even call it this anymore) by the summer.
+Mostly, I feel fortunate that I still am able to do what I do well and should be able to continue doing it well into my golden years (or is this already "them"?)